GraphicsAndroid65/Plug-Point_website/README.md

 - Existing users can sign in to manage their accounts and payments.

 # Technologies Used
-- Frontend: HTML, CSS (Tailwind CSS), JavaScript
+- Frontend: HTML, CSS, JavaScript

 - OpenStreetMap : For displaying the interactive map and charging station locations.